bbuchfink/diamond/README.md

 Support
 =======
 DIAMOND is actively supported and developed software.
-Please use the [issue tracker](https://github.com/bbuchfink/diamond/issues) for malfunctions and the [GitHub discussions](https://github.com/bbuchfink/diamond/discussions) for questions, comments, feature requests, etc.
+Please use the [issue tracker](https://github.com/bbuchfink/diamond/issues) for malfunctions and the [GitHub discussions](https://github.com/bbuchfink/diamond/discussions) for questions, comments, feature requests, etc. I also provide live support on [Discord](https://discord.gg/ptJnz3GSCy).
+Don't be too shy to ask!

 About
 =====